 Comparing the highest kW (Power) value – Peak Demand

 These reconciliation checks verify the contributor’s data against the total monthly consumption and the peak demand indicated on the LDC statement.
 However, these reconciliation checks do not provide adequate assurance that the data will reconcile on an interval by interval basis.
 As such, the IESO at its discretion, may request the capacity market participant to provide 5 min LDC interval data with a declaration stating that the data has been collected from the LDC.
 This data will then be compared against the data provided by the capacity market participant as part of the audit request.
-An audit can be deemed as “Complete with Observations” if the intervals from the submitted measurement data are outside the +/-1% threshold when compared to intervals from the LDC verified 5 min interval meter data.
+An audit can be deemed as “Closed with Observations” if the intervals from the submitted measurement data are outside the +/-1% threshold when compared to intervals from the LDC verified 5 min interval meter data.
+An audit can be deemed as “Closed with Observations” if a demand response contributor had declared contributor outage but the demand response contributor meter data does not meet all of the criteria as set out in section 19.4.10A of Ch.
+7 of the market rules.